 Blue Trench Coat + Blue Suede Oxfords

 Blue is such a versatile color.
 It looks great in both winter and summer.
-Pair a stunning blue trench coat with a white or light blue button-down.
+Pair a stunning trench coat with a white or light blue button-down.
 Add on gray jeans or trousers.
 Now for the key piece, blue suede oxfords.
 This look is easy to style and looks great on everyone.
 You can swap the oxfords for Chelsea boots, but if you ask us, the oxfords just bring an element of elegance to the whole look.

 White Jeans + Brown Derby Shoes